 Day 7: Friday 7 February

-We conclude our special week with a celebration of interfaith, hosted by the Progressive Jewish community at Temple Israel, Green Point, who have a special musical Shabbat Rina service scheduled that evening.
-We break bread together after the service, in gratitude for the community anchored in Cape Town that spreads like a light across the globe.
+Our week concludes with a celebration hosted by the Progressive Jewish community at Temple Israel, Green Point, for a special musical Shabbat Rina service.
+We break bread together after the service, in gratitude for our community anchored in Cape Town and for you, our honoured guest who is family now.

 We recommend a day of rest before you travel, but here’s a thought…